OliverBalfour/Mirror/README.md

 Evidence based scheduling is incorporated into the Kanban board.
 You can estimate times and get corrected estimates back.
 There is a timeline view where you can look at how long it will take you to finish everything on a probability distribution curve (web only).

-Web

-- Multiple boards use tabs

-Mobile

-- Multiple boards use [tab-view](https://github.com/satya164/react-native-tab-view) with `swipeEnabled=false`.
-- Each tab contains a [draganddrop-board](https://github.com/bear-junior/react-native-draganddrop-board).
+- Each mobile tab contains a [draganddrop-board](https://github.com/bear-junior/react-native-draganddrop-board).
-- The global hamburger menu (at the bottom?) allows changing to the notes section and signing in.

 **Possible future features**

+- Directed graph of Markdown notes (cf Zettelkasten).
+Could be used to create a Cherrytree-like interface if users desire.

 - Tree of Markdown notes (cf Cherrytree)
   - [This renderer](https://github.com/mientjan/react-native-markdown-renderer) and [this editor](https://github.com/outline/rich-markdown-editor) or [this editor](https://github.com/wxik/react-native-rich-editor)